Back to Projects

 Community Engagement and Support:

 • Creating a Volunteer Network: With the planned school closures and catchment changes, there is a gap in leadership and volunteers.
-Volunteers (both adults and student leaders) will be needed to ensuring the program’s success.
-There will also need to be a volunteer network that can step in during times of absence to ensure consistent support for the Walking School Bus program.
+We need adult and student volunteers to help ensure the success of the Walking School Bus program.
+Volunteers will guide students safely to school and help create a fun, supportive experience.

 Photo source: AdobeStock.
 Photo is shown for illustration purposes only and may not be an accurate representation of the project.